ysumit52/Express-Typescript-Docker-K8/README.md

 # Express-Typescript-Docker-K8
-A boilerplate for creating API using Express, Typescript, MongoDB, Jest, Docker and K8s
+A boilerplate for creating API using Express, Typescript, MongoDB, Jest, Docker, K8 and EKS (AWS)

 ### What is it?
 Try to implement A Class Base Routing package (routing-controllers) with clean structure and in Node.js, Express.js, Typescript, Docker, K8s